Diffusionless relaxation of half-skyrmion liquid, hexatic, and crystalline states in a chiral molecular crystal: Introduction

-When particles form a crystal, they are arranged regularly due to crystalline elasticity, and particle migration does not occur besides defect diffusion and interparticle exchanges~\cite{Mehrer}.
-Nevertheless, skyrmions, spatially localised two-dimensional topological objects formed by many atoms and molecules, exhibit translational motion~\cite{NagaosaTokura2013,Tokura2021review}.
-Extensive studies have revealed normal diffusive behaviour of magnetic skyrmions~\cite{Nagaosa2014,diffusion,Aoyama}.
-It has also been known that the existence of impurities, which results in competition between impurity pinning and external drive, leads to subdiffusion in a particular direction~\cite{pinning}.
-These studies extract the conserved nature of skyrmions: skyrmions are treated as rigid particle-like objects.
-In skyrmion condensed phases, however, interacting skyrmions deform and coalesce~\cite{Mochizuki,Buttner,Muller,Tokura2018NP,Litzius,Tokura2021}, indicating the non-conserved nature of skyrmions.
+Diffusion also manifests in quasiparticle systems.
+Typical examples are skyrmions and half-skyrmions {(merons)}, spatially localized two-dimensional vortex-like objects formed by many particles. {Skyrmions are characterized by integer skyrmion number $N_{\rm sk}=1$, where $N_{\rm sk}$ in two dimension is defined by $N_{\rm sk}=\frac{1}{4\pi}\int dxdy~\bi n\cdot(\pp{\bi n}{x}\times\pp{\bi n}{y})$ with $\bi n$ be the orientation of spins or molecules.
+At the edge of the skyrmion, the orientation of spins or molecules becomes antiparallel to the center.
+On the other hand, half-skyrmions are characterized by half-integer skyrmion number $N_{\rm sk}=1/2$.
+The orientation at the edge becomes perpendicular to the center (see Fig.~\ref{fig:setup}(d)).} Skyrmions {and half-skyrmions} are observed in various condensed matter, including chiral and frustrated magnets~\cite{NagaosaTokura2013,Tokura2021review,Kawamura}, chiral liquid crystals~\cite{Fukuda2011,Fukuda2017}, Bose-Einstein condensates~\cite{OhmiMachida,Ho-BEC}, and dielectric materials~\cite{Ramesh-polar2019,Ramesh-polar2021}.
+Among these systems, dynamics of skyrmions in chiral magnets are extensively studied, in which it has been known that magnetic skyrmions exhibit normal diffusive behavior in dilute conditions~\cite{Nagaosa2014,diffusion}.
+It has also been known that the existence of impurities under external drive, which results in competition between impurity pinning and driven motion, leads to subdiffusion in a particular direction while enhanced in another dimension~\cite{pinning}.
+These studies extract the conserved nature of skyrmions: skyrmions are treated as rigid particle-like objects because skyrmions are topologically protected objects {with fixed skyrmion number}.
+In skyrmion condensed phases, however, interacting skyrmions often deform and coalesce~\cite{Mochizuki,Buttner,Muller,Tokura2018NP,Litzius,Tokura2021}, indicating the non-conserved nature of skyrmions.
+That is, the shape and number density can vary over time.
 Although the manipulation of skyrmions in condensed phases suggests efficient high-density information carriers and storage~\cite {Fert,Klaui-review,Smalyukh}, the role of skyrmion deformation, aggregation, and crowding on skyrmion diffusion and relaxation remains elusive.
+In other skyrmion and half-skyrmion systems, furthermore, the dynamical signature has yet to be measured quantitatively~\cite{Fukuda2017,blue,Musevic}.